natescode/silicon/grammar/experimental.md

 - Operators _can_ be universal-ish across many programming languages
 - Operators are natural-language agnostic.
 Translating function names is difficult.
+- Operators are shorter to type (but LSPs can help)

 ## `...` / `..` Spread Operator

 Javascript has had this for awhile, approaching a decade now since ES6 in 2015.

 C# recently, finally, added this with `..`.
-Unfortunately, operators aren't _always_ universal as I mentioned they _kinda_ are in many cases.
+Unfortunately, operators aren't _always_ universal as I mentioned they're universal-ish.

 _Spread_ is a short and intuitive word to use.
 Again, Silicon _really_ avoids adding operators.
 In this case, this operator is **PERMANENTLY BLOCKED** because `...` is a [unary operator](https://en.wikipedia.org/wiki/Unary_operation).
 The `??` is at least possible since it take two arguments.